masonedmison/pet_feeder/Readme.md

     - To test run from home directory terminal

     ```shell
+    cd /home/pi/duckdns/
     ./duck.sh
+    cat /home/pi/duckdns/duck.log
     sudo service cron start
     ```
+    - If KO is returned versus OK, then there is an issue.
+Check token and domain are correct.
     - Now, every 5 minutes, duck dns script update your duckdns name (ex. petfeeder.duckdns.org) with you external ip address.
     - On the [duckdns.org](http://www.duckdns.org/) site you should now see you external IP address stored
     - You will no longer need to know if/when you IP address changes.
 You can externally visit the feeder site through this link (ex. petfeeder.duckdns.org)